zce/velite/docs/guide/custom-schema.md

 > Schema is the core of Velite.
 It defines the structure and type of your content and validates it.
 >
-> refer to [Velite Schemas](velite-schemas.md) for more information about built-in schema.
+> Refer to [Velite Schemas](velite-schemas.md) for more information about built-in schema.

 Velite supports custom schema.
 A schema is a JavaScript function that returns a [Zod](https://zod.dev) schema object.